Robert Naeye

-Robert Naeye is an American astronomer, popular science writer and magazine editor.
+Robert Naeye is an American science journalist and former magazine editor.

 Early life

-He was born and raised in Hershey, Pennsylvania.
-He still lives in Hershey, Pennsylvania.
+He was born in Burlington, Vermont and raised in Hershey, Pennsylvania.
+He currently lives just outside Hershey.

-His ancestry can be traced to the Flanders region of The Netherlands.
+His ancestry can be traced to the Flanders region of Belgium and other places in Northern Europe.
 He is unrelated to the Belgian cyclist of the same name Robert Naeye.

 Education

-He completed his master’s degree in science journalism from the Boston University.
+He completed and undergraduate degree at Oberlin College and a master's degree in science journalism at Boston University.

 Career

-NASA
+Publications and NASA

-He briefly worked for the NASA for 16 months at its Goddard Space Flight Center in Greenbelt, Maryland.

-As magazine editor

-He has served as the editor in chief of two magazines: